dahoum/xn--mrovingiens-bbb.fr/README.md

-This is a collection of of my autodidactic notes related to discovering and helping people and ventures.
+This is a collection of my autodidactic notes.

 ![](Images/caution.jpeg)